-Chromoly steel is medium-carbon ultrahigh-strength low alloy steel that gets its name from a combination of the words “chromium” and “molybdenum” – two of the major alloying elements.
-Chromoly steel is often used when more strength is required than that of mild carbon steel, though it often comes at an increase in cost.
+Chromoly steel is a medium-carbon ultrahigh-strength low alloy steel that gets its name from the words “chromium” and “molybdenum” – two of the major alloying elements.
+Chromoly steel is often used when more strength is required than that mild carbon steel, though it often comes at an increase in cost.
 Chromoly falls under the AISI 41xx steel designations (ASTM A519).
-Examples of applications for 4130, 4140 and 4145 include structural tubing, bicycle frames, crank shafts, chain links, drill collars, gas bottles for transportation of pressurized gases, firearm parts, clutch and flywheel components, and roll cages.
+Examples of applications for 4130, 4140, and 4145 include structural tubing, bicycle frames, crankshafts, chain links, drill collars, gas bottles for transporting pressurized gases, firearm parts, clutch and flywheel components, and roll cages.

 Properties of 41xx steel – Chromoly Steel

 Material properties are intensive properties, which means they are independent of the amount of mass and may vary from place to place within the system at any moment.
 Materials science involves studying materials’ structure and relating them to their properties (mechanical, electrical, etc.).
 Once materials scientist knows about this structure-property correlation, they can then go on to study the relative performance of a material in a given application.
 The major determinants of the structure of a material and thus of its properties are its constituent chemical elements and how it has been processed into its final form.